jon-jacky/PyModel/README.md

 Code and documents are copyright (C) 2009-2013, Jonathan Jacky.

-Revised May 2013 (note about pull request added Jul 2021)
+Revised May 2013 (notes about zlorb fork added Jul 2021, Feb 2022)